 Research project: The Effects of NAD Modulation on Cognitive Aging

-Miranda E. Orr, PhD is an Instructor at UT Health San Antonio in the Department of Pharmacology and Barshop Institute for Longevity and Aging Studies.
+Miranda E. Orr, PhD is currently an Assistant Professor in the Department of Internal Medicine, Section of Gerontology and Geriatric Medicine at Wake Forest University and was formerly an Instructor at UT Health San Antonio in the Department of Pharmacology and the Sam and Ann Barshop Institute for Longevity and Aging Studies.
 Dr. Orr’s research focuses on cognitive aging and Alzheimer’s disease pathogenesis.
 She earned her PhD in Neuroscience through a joint dissertation between Montana State University and the McLaughlin Research Institute for Biomedical Research, a mouse genetics facility renowned for their neurodegenerative disease mouse models.
 As a predoctoral student, she was a recipient of an NIA F31 Individual Predoctoral Fellowship, National Research Service Award and NIH COBRE Center for Structural and Functional Neuroscience Award.
 Her work provided fundamental evidence for the utility of “patient derived stem cells” to study Alzheimer’s disease pathogenesis.
 In 2012, Dr. Orr earned a postdoctoral position on the NIA T32 Biology of Aging Training Grant at the Barshop Institute.
 She gained expertise in testing cognitive behavior and pharmacological interventions in Alzheimer’s disease mouse models, and investigated mechanisms of healthy brain aging using the longest-lived rodent known, the naked mole-rat.
 In 2016, Dr. Orr joined the UT Health faculty.
 She recently received two awards, one for basic research: Nathan Shock Transformative Pilot Award in Basic Aging, and one for translational research: Claude D. Pepper Center Pilot Award.
 Dr. Orr is using these resources to apply discoveries in basic science to human studies, which is the foundation of her RL5 project.
 Preclinical research has demonstrated that sustained NAD(+) levels is critical for the maintenance of healthy brain aging and overall lifespan in animal models.
-During her RL5, Dr. Orr will test whether therapies that boost NAD(+) levels can enhance cognition in healthy older individuals and those with cognitive impairment.
+During her RL5, Dr. Orr tested whether therapies that boost NAD(+) levels can enhance cognition in healthy older individuals and those with cognitive impairment.
 Through this program, Dr. Orr will continue her pursuit in attaining her long-term career goal: find interventions that improve brain aging, and ultimately discover effective treatments for Alzheimer’s disease.

 Lisa Kilpela, PhD